phatak-dev/blog/_posts/2017-08-18-introduction-to-spark-structured-streaming-part-7.md

 val query =
   countDs.writeStream
     .format("console")
-    .option("checkPoint", "/tmp/checkpoint")
+    .option("checkpointLocation", "/tmp/checkpoint")
     .outputMode(OutputMode.Complete())

 {%endhighlight %}

-In above code, we specify the checkpointing directory using *checkPoint* option on *writeStream*.
+In above code, we specify the checkpointing directory using *checkpointLocation* option on *writeStream*.
 This makes sure that the state is written the directory.

 You can access complete code on [github](https://github.com/phatak-dev/spark2.0-examples/blob/master/src/main/scala/com/madhukaraphatak/examples/sparktwo/streaming/RecoverableAggregation.scala).